zoanana990/khienhOS/doc/protected_mode.md

 - Now we have our first file allocation table, this table contains values that represent which clusters on the disk are taken and which are free (A cluster is just a certain number of sectors joined together to represent one cluster)
 - Next comes our second file allocation table it's optional though and depends on the FAT16 header in the boot sector
-- Now comes our root directory, this explains what files/directories are in the root directory of the filesystem, Each entry has a relative name that represent the file or directory name, attribute such as read only, the address of the first cluster representing the data on the disk.
+- Now comes our root directory, this explains what files/directories are in the root directory of the filesystem, Each block_entry has a relative name that represent the file or directory name, attribute such as read only, the address of the first cluster representing the data on the disk.
 - Finally, we have our data region, all the data is here